-Dogs displaying fleas, injury or clinical signs of illness cannot be boarded.
-Any dogs that present medical concerns during their stay will be brought to Andover Animal Hospital or Newton Veterinary Hospital at the owner's expense after attempts are made to reach the owner.
-We have not had any medical issues occur in the past, but are prepared to address emergencies.
+Dogs displaying fleas, injury or clinical signs of contagious illness/ailment cannot be boarded.
+Any dogs that present medical concerns during their stay will be brought to Fredon Animal Hospital or Newton Veterinary Hospital at the owner's expense after attempts are made to reach the owner.

 Deposits will be refunded with at least the following advanced notice prior to your reservation start date:

 Any cancellations after the previously stated windows will result in your deposit being non-refundable and non-transferrable.
-A deposit for a completed stay will be applied to the cost of your dog's stay and any outstanding payment is due at the end of your dog's stay at pick up.
-We can accept cash and major credit cards (card must be processed at or before pick up).
-Unfortunately, we are not able to accept checks at this time.
+A deposit for a completed stay will be applied to the cost of your dog's stay and any outstanding payment is due at the end of your dog's stay at or before pick up.

-I have experience with nervous and fearful dogs (see Riley and Puppy, two of my own dogs).
-I will work with your dog to provide basic needs (feedings and potty breaks) using reward-based motivations as they work through their fears.
-I will work to earn your dog's trust by giving the dog space and allowing them to come to me when they are ready.
-Some nervous dogs feel more comfortable as they watch the other dogs in our home interact in the environment and with us.
+We have experience with nervous and fearful dogs.
+We will work with your dog to provide basic needs (feedings and potty breaks) using rewards as they work through their fears.
+We will work to earn your dog's trust by giving your dog space and allowing them to come to us when they are ready.

 Our home includes a gate at the front patio and the back deck.
 Dogs that are known to dash through doorways have an added layer of protection with these barriers.
 However, we are very careful when opening and closing doors.
-We cannot board dogs that have a history of digging under, jumping over or climbing fences or gates, or breaking out of their crate.
-Dogs are always supervised in the yard, however the fence is 4 feet high.
+We cannot board dogs that have a history of digging under, jumping over or climbing fences or gates, or breaking out of their crate or would do so in a kennel.
+Dogs are supervised in the yard, however the fence is 4 feet high.
 If you feel this type of enclosure would not contain your dog, alternative boarding is preferred.

 Yes, we offer a reward-based board and train program for basic manners and some unwanted behaviors.
 Click below for details on our board and train program and the skills your dog will learn.